Notes On Super Riemann Surfaces And Their Moduli: Open And/Or Unoriented Superstring Theories

 Now let us discuss the boundary of $\h\varGamma_{\frak s}$.
 The case of a real Ramond degeneration is more obvious so we consider it first.
 An open-string degeneration of R type leads to a boundary component of $\h\varGamma_{\frak s}$; as in the bosonic case, the two cases $q_\Ra\geq 0$ and $q_\Ra\leq 0$ represent different moduli spaces, typically parametrizing superstring worldsheets with different topology.
 Either of these two moduli spaces has a boundary at $q_\Ra=0$.

-In general, to define integration on a supermanifold $M$ with boundary, one needs some additional structure.
+In general, to define a supermanifold $M$ with boundary in such a way that integration is possible, one needs some additional structure.
 Locally, one requires an even function $f$ that defines the boundary, in the sense that it is positive definite or negative definite (when reduced modulo odd variables) in the interior of $M$ and has a first-order zero on the boundary of $M$.
 To be a little more precise, we need only an equivalence class of such functions $f$ modulo

 where $\phi$ is a function on $M$ that is real modulo the odd variables.
 Note that an allowed transformation of $f$ does not include, for example, $f\to f+\eta_1\eta_2$, where $\eta_1$ and $\eta_2$ are odd functions.
 The role of the function $f$ in integration theory is explained, for example, in \cite{Wittennotes}, sections 3.4 and 3.5.